|

 "Stop!" cried Eowyn.

-The djinn froze in mid cartwheel, his arms akimbo, his head pointing
+The djinn froze, mid cartwheel, his arm outstretched, his head

-downwards.
-"Does my work not please you, pretty little mistress?"
+pointing downwards.
+"Does my work not please you, pretty

 "Your work is excellent," said Eowyn, "but the